Biomedical Engineering

 Total Hours30

-The Plan II Master’s degree requires completion of at least 33 semester hours of graduate-level work.
-It also requires completion of a research project and submission of a written project report approved by student’s research advisor.
+The Plan II Master’s degree requires completion of at least 30 semester hours of graduate-level work.
+It also requires completion of a research project and submission of a written project report that must be approved by the student’s research advisor and submitted to the BME Graduate Program Director.
 Submission of the project report to the Graduate School is not required.

 RequirementsHours